• Skip to primary navigation

 • ×

-This idea behind this activity is to design and build a parachute so Jack can safely drop to the bottom of the beanstalk.
+The idea behind this Jack and the Beanstalk themed science activity is to design and build a mini parachute so Jack can safely drop to the bottom of the beanstalk.

-Remember if you’re testing different parachute designs you must use the same weight for Jack and drop the parachutes from the same height.
+Remember, if you’re testing different parachute designs, you must use the same toy figure for Jack and drop the parachutes from the same height.

 Safety Notice